frictionlessdata/schema-collaboration/docker/README.md

     cpina/schema-collaboration
 ```

-See the sqlite3 for the URLs.
+See the sqlite3 for the URLs to use.

 ## Via `docker-compose`